JoshBradshaw/Arterial-BP-MRI-Triggering-Unit/docs/docs/index.md

 ![alt text](/images/bp_vs_ttl.jpg "illustration of how the triggering system transforms blood pressure signal into TTL signal")

-This is useful for situations in which a triggering signal is required to correct for pulsatile flow or cardiac motion, but the standard clinical ECG or pulse oximeter based triggering systems can not be used.
+This is useful for situations in which a gating signal is required to correct for pulsatile flow or cardiac motion, but the standard clinical ECG or pulse oximeter based triggering systems can not be used.
 The original application of this system was to provide a retrospective gating signal during 4DFlow and phase contrast scans on prenatal Yorkshire pig fetus's hearts.
 During the experiments, the fetal pigs blood pressure was monitored using an invasive Samba flow probe in the carotid artery.
-TODO: INSERT SOME IMAGES

 ### Key Features